 All You Need to Know: Ent.
 Lawyers

 In this post we look at what is an entertainment lawyer and when you might need one.
 In addition to providing an entertainment lawyer definition, we’ll also cover how to find one so that you know where to turn and what to look for when selecting an entertainment lawyer.
+For a complete guide to the major roles in film production, check out our ultimate guide to film crew positions.

 Entertainment Lawyer Definition